-On April 29, 2011, the Company closed a credit agreement (the "Credit Agreement") for a new \$500,000 revolving credit facility with Amegy.
-Borrowings under the facility are to be used for working capital and other general business purposes of the Company, and to pay in full the Esch Note.
+On April 29, 2011, the Company closed a credit agreement (the "Credit Agreement") for a new \$500,000 revolving credit facility with Amegy Bank National Association ("Amegy").
+Borrowings under the facility are to be used for working capital and other general business purposes of the Company.

-As of the date hereof, there are no amounts outstanding under the Credit Agreement.
+During the three months ended September 30, 2011, the Company drew \$500,000 under the Credit Agreement.
 Generally, amounts outstanding under the Credit Agreement shall bear interest at the greater of (a) 5% per annum or (b) the prime rate (which means, for any day, the rate of interest quoted in The Wall Street Journal as the "Prime Rate") plus 2% per annum.
-Credit is available under the facility through February 28, 2012 and is limited to a borrowing base equal to 80% of the aggregate value of the Company's eligible accounts receivable (as defined in the Credit Agreement) of the Company.
-The maturity date of the facility is February 28, 2012.

 The Credit Agreement contains certain representations and warranties and affirmative and negative covenants.
 Amounts outstanding under the Credit Agreement may be accelerated and become immediately due and payable upon the occurrence of an event of default.
-Among other requirements, the Credit Agreement requires the Company to maintain a minimum net worth of \$20,000,000 and a fixed charge coverage ratio (as defined) of not less than 1.5 to 1.0.

-All indebtedness and other obligations of the Company under the Credit Agreement are secured by all of the assets of the Company, provided, however, that the collateral does not include the intellectual property of the Company or the stock or equity interests in the Company's subsidiaries.
+All indebtedness and other obligations of the Company under the Credit Agreement are secured by all of the assets of the Company and its subsidiaries, provided, however, that the collateral does not include the intellectual property of the Company or the stock or equity interests in the Company's subsidiaries.